Kelvin-Shilisia/Kelvin-Shilisia/README.md

 # 💫 About Me
 Hi there! 👋 I'm **Kelvin Shilisia**, a passionate, results-driven, and endlessly curious **Developer, Data Enthusiast, and Innovator**.

-I thrive at the intersection of **data science, software development, and problem-solving**, where I turn complex ideas into simple, beautiful, and impactful solutions.
+I thrive at the intersection of **data science, machine learning, and problem-solving**, where I turn complex ideas into simple, beautiful, and impactful solutions.
 My journey is fueled by an unshakable desire to learn, build, and create meaningful technology that makes a difference.

-💡 I’m not just a developer; I’m a **storyteller with data**, a **builder of user-friendly applications**, and a **lifelong learner** committed to leveraging technology for innovation, inclusion, and impact.
+💡 I’m not just a data scientist; I’m a **storyteller with data**, a **builder of user-friendly dashboards**, and a **lifelong learner** committed to leveraging technology for innovation, inclusion, and impact.

 ---